 - Service in Vietnam or in the offshore waters of Vietnam during the Vietnam Era.

-These Veterans do not need to prove a connection between their disease and military service to be eligible to receive VA disability compensation.
+These Veterans do not have to prove a connection between their disease and service to be eligible to receive VA health care and disability compensation.

 About non-Hodgkin's lymphoma